Ingrid of Sweden: Marriage

+The Swedish royal barge Vasaorden transported the couple to Dannebrog, the Danish royal yacht, on 24 May.
+Two days later, they arrived in Copenhagen aboard the yacht before leaving for a honeymoon to Rome.
+Her wedding was one of the greatest media events of the day in Sweden in 1935, and received so much attention that the media were criticised for it.
+Ingrid also appeared on the radio in 1935 and read a poem, something that was also given much attention.

 Crown Princess

 While she was Crown Princess, she was the official patron of the Girl Guides (1936), after having taken, and passed, the same tests all applicants were given.
 In 1940, before the occupation, she was the leader of the Danske Kvinders Beredskab (The Danish Women's war-effort society).
 During the German occupation of Denmark in World War II, Ingrid, with her personal courage and integrity, influenced the Danish Royal House and its conduct in relation to the occupation forces, and won great popularity as a symbol of silent resistance and public patriotic moral.
 She showed solidarity toward the Danish population, and could often be seen on her bicycle or with her baby carriage on the streets of Copenhagen during the war.
 Her open defiance of the occupation forces made her grandfather, King Gustav of Sweden, worry about the risks, and in 1941, he sent a demand to her to be more discreet "for the sake of the dynasty" and its safety, but she reacted with anger and refused to obey, and she had the support of her spouse, who shared her views.
 One display of defiance shown by Ingrid was her positioning of the flags of Denmark, Sweden and the United Kingdom in the window of the nursery at Amalienborg, the royal residence in the centre of Copenhagen.